jsdom/jsdom/Contributing.md

 **Where can I get a W3C test for this functionality?**

 We already have all the DOM1 and DOM2 tests.
 We even have some DOM3 ones, although sadly they are currently disabled, due to DOM3 not being complete.
+(Maybe you could help break them out into complete vs. work in progress?)

-DOM4 has no official test suite yet, but many tests are found [on w3c-test.org](http://w3c-test.org/webapps/DOMCore/tests/).
-If you really can't find it, you can always ask [public-webapps-testsuite@w3.org](mailto:public-webapps-testsuite@w3.org), [like I did](http://lists.w3.org/Archives/Public/public-webapps-testsuite/2012Aug/0001.html).
+DOM4 has no officially-finished, but many tests are found [on w3c-test.org](http://w3c-test.org/).
+Check in a few different directories, e.g. [html](http://w3c-test.org/html/tests/) and [webapps](http://w3c-test.org/webapps/), or perhaps browse through the nice [test runner interface](http://w3c-test.org/framework/app/suite).
+If you really can't find anything, you can always ask [public-webapps-testsuite@w3.org](mailto:public-webapps-testsuite@w3.org), [like I did](http://lists.w3.org/Archives/Public/public-webapps-testsuite/2012Aug/0001.html).

 If there is no W3C test covering the functionality you're after, then you can write your own, placing it in the appropriate level.
 But in this case you'll probably want to alert the authors of the relevant test suite that they missed something!